multiversx/mx-docs/docs/developers/developer-reference/sc-to-sc-calls.md

 The callback receives the following inputs:
 - The call result, which contains several values:
     - In case of success:
-        - The status code, 0 in this case, followed by
+        - The status code, 0 in this case, in the first position.
-        - One argument for each result returned by the callee.
+        - One argument for each result returned by the callee, after that.
     - In case of error:
-        - The status code, will be different than 0.
+        - The status code, will be different from 0.
 For example, error code "4" indicates a failure in the smart contract execution.
+It is also in the first position.
         - One argument, containing the error message as string.
     - Note: it is customary to use type `ManagedAsyncCallResult<T>` since it knows how to conveniently decode this structure.
 - The callback closure: